Brennall/ACKS_SRD/Chapter02.md

 Dwarves gain a +1 bonus to surprise rolls when underground due to sensitivity to the rock and stone around them.
 Because of their experience underground, dwarves may detect traps, false walls, hidden construction, or sloped passages with a proficiency throw of 14+ on 1d20.
 Dwarves must be actively searching for these abilities to function.

 In addition to these abilities, dwarves are particularly hardy people.
 The target values for all their saving throws versus Blast/Breath are reduced by 3, while the target values for all their other saving throws are reduced by 4.
-These adjustments are already factored into the saving throws on the [Dwarven Vaultguard Attack and Saving Throws](Chapter02.md#dwarven-vaultguard-fighter-attack-and-saving-throws) table below.
-Dwarf characters will speak the Common and Dwarvish tongue and, because of their frequent interaction underground with these monsters, dwarves can also speak Goblin, Gnome, and Kobold.
+These adjustments are already factored into the saving throws on the Dwarven Vaultguard Attack and Saving Throws table below.
+Dwarven characters speak the Dwarvish tongue and, because of their frequent interaction with other races they can also speak Frost Giant, Dunish, Hendrical, and the Dark tounge of the Beastmen.

 When a dwarven vaultguard reaches 9th level (Vaultlord), he can attract dwarves from far and wide by constructing his own underground vault.
 Dwarves usually live in clans, so dwarves of the character's clan will be the first to live under his roof, but dwarves from other clans will also come and live nearby to be ruled by the character.
 A total of 3d6x10 1st level NPCs of the same race will move in to help maintain and defend the vault at no cost to the character.
 A dwarven vaultguard is expected to employ only soldiers of dwarven descent, but may hire members of other races for other tasks.
-Additional rules for dwarven vaults are detailed in the [Campaigns](Chapter07.md#chapter-7-campaigns) chapter.
+Additional rules for dwarven vaults are detailed in the Campaigns chapter.

 | Template:           | Goblin Slayer